Locations:

 So, what causes progesterone hypersensitivity?
 It typically occurs when there’s an overload of progesterone in your system.
 Risk factors for developing progesterone hypersensitivity include:

-• People who take medication containing progesterone, such as birth control and postmenopausal hormone therapy, over a long period of time.
+• Taking medication containing progesterone, such as birth control and postmenopausal hormone therapy, over a long period of time

-Research shows that of the people who develop progesterone insensitivity, 45% received progesterone from an outside source such as oral contraceptives or infertility treatments,” says Dr. Ishak.
+Research shows that of those who develop progesterone insensitivity, 45% received progesterone from an outside source such as oral contraceptives or infertility treatments,” says Dr. Ishak.

 Will chronic hives go away after menopause?